 If you are aware a breach or misuse of the Symfony trademarks in any way, we would appreciate you bringing this to our attention.
 Please contact us so that we can investigate this further.

-Fabien Potencier owns the trademark Symfony.
-The trademark is registered in both word and logo form.
-Any mark starting with the letters Symfony, Symf, or sf is sufficiently similar to one or more of the trademarks that permission will be needed in order to use it.
-This policy encompasses all marks, in word and logo form, collectively referred to as "Trademarks".
+Any verbal mark starting with the letters "Symfony", "Symf", or "SF" is sufficiently similar to one or more of the trademarks that permission will be needed in order to use it.

 Certain usages of the Trademarks are fine and no specific permission from us is needed.

-- the Trademark is used in a manner consistent with the Usage Guidelines below
+- the Trademark is used in a manner consistent with this Policy;

-- there is no suggestion (through words or appearance) that your project is approved, sponsored, or affiliated with Symfony or its related projects unless it actually has been approved by and is accountable to Fabien Potencier and the Symfony Project
+- there is no suggestion (through words or appearance) that your project is approved, sponsored, or affiliated with Symfony, SensioLabs or its related projects unless it actually has been approved by and is accountable to SensioLabs and the Symfony Project.

 Building on Symfony or for Symfony.
 If you are producing new software which is intended for use with or on Symfony, you may use the Trademark in a way which indicates the intent of your product.
 For example, if you are developing a system management tool for Symfony, acceptable project titles would be "System Management for Symfony" or "Symfony Based Systems Management".
 We would strongly discourage, and likely would consider to be problematic, a name such as SymfonyMan, Symfony Management, SymfoMan, etc. Furthermore, you may not use the Trademarks in a way which implies an endorsement where that doesn't exist, or which attempts to unfairly or confusingly capitalise on the goodwill or brand of the project.

 Commentary and parody.
-The Symfony trademarks are designed to cover use of a mark to imply origin or endorsement by the project.
+The Trademarks and Logos are designed to cover use of a mark to imply origin or endorsement by the project.
 When a user downloads something called Symfony, they should know it comes from the Symfony project.
 This helps Symfony build a reputation that will not be damaged by confusion around what is, and isn't, Symfony.
-Using the trademarks in your discussion, commentary, criticism or parody, in ways that unequivocally do not imply endorsement, is permissible.
-Anyone is free to write articles, create websites, blog about, or talk about Symfony -- as long as it's clear to everyone -- including people completely unfamiliar with Symfony -- that they are simply referring to Symfony and in no way speaking for Fabien Potencier, or the Symfony project.
+Using the Trademarks in your discussion, commentary, criticism or parody, in ways that unequivocally do not imply endorsement, is permissible.
+Anyone is free to write articles, create websites, blog about, or talk about Symfony -- as long as it's clear to everyone -- including people completely unfamiliar with Symfony -- that they are simply referring to Symfony and in no way speaking for the Symfony project and/or for SensioLabs.

 Restricted use that requires a trademark licence

-- Use of a name which includes the letters SYMF or SF in relation to a PHP Open-Source project.
+- Use of a name which includes the letters SYMF or SF in relation to a PHP Open-Source project; and

-- Services relating to any of the above.
+- Use for services relating to any of the above.